RonCrocker/cleaningDataProject/README.md

 This phase replaces the V1, ..., V561 currently as the column names of allData with the useful names we loaded in phase 2.
 The `setnames()` function is used because it's a little more efficient than just setting the names (via `names(allData)<-`); see line 105.

-This phase is on lines 101-108, and at the end of this phase we have both useful names for the columns and we have subsetted allData with the columns we want via:
+Now that the data has the correct names, we can use the `subset()` function to match the desired column names with these column names, ala

 ```[R]
 ourData <- subset(allData,select=ourFeatures$V2)
 ```

+This phase is on lines 101-108, and at the end our subset of interesting columns is available in `ourData`; it has 66 columns.

 ### 5 - Create the tidy data set